ze6ke/CachingWebMusicPlayer/readme.md

 - dolphin (Safari 9)--javascript runs even while the screen is locked.
 Cache manifests also seem to work.
 This means that the app is usable.
 I haven't yet tested how it behaves when fully loaded.

 This app is in active development.

+This app was initially created to help linux users work with their iphones better (it's difficult to connect an iphone to a linux desktop computer).
+It was not obvious at the beginning of the project whether it would be feasible.
+The limitations of specific browsers make the potential audience virtually non-existant.
+Because of that, and the fact that it's a lot of work, I won't invest a tone of energy into making this a glossy app.